LSaberL003/CSE321-Project/README.md

   Description: The current, polished version used for the final demo.

-  Logic: Implements a Finite State Machine (FSM):
+  Logic: Implements a Finite State Machine (FSM).

     Monitor: Waits for high impact (>1.8G).